nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 NUStorage supports the storage and manipulation of finance records.
 The following sections detail the commands related to finance storage, given in alphabetical order.

 Commands in this section are best executed when you are in the finance tab.
-If you don not know how to switch to the finance tab, please refer to the [switch to finance](#532-switch-to-finance-goto_finance) section for more information.
+If you don not know how to switch to the finance tab, please refer to the [switch between tabs](#531-switch-tabs-switch) section for more information.

 **NOTE:** that some of these commands only work for [stand-alone finance records](#8-glossary-and-terms) (i.e. finance records that are not attached to any inventory records).